The study of histology is to understand the microanatomy of cells, tissues, and organs and also to learn about their functions in structural terms.

 1. The standard thick metal variety has been around for a long time.
 These are very sturdy and can be resharpened.
 They are wedge shaped and cost around $200.

 3. Glass knives can be used for plastic embedded tissue to cut thinner sections.
-The glass needs to be cut on a special machine, but cost is less than $0.10 per knife.
+The glass needs to be cut on a special machine.
 They are the sharpest knives you can buy, but very brittle and not very durable.

 B. Cutting sections is not difficult.
 Cutting good sections is a little more tricky.
 It is important to have properly fixed and embedded tissues or artifacts can be introduced into your sections.

-Some common artifacts are: tearing or ripping of the tissue, chatter, holes, foling, and compression.
+Some common artifacts are: tearing or ripping of the tissue, chatter, holes, folding, and compression.

 Paraffin Microtomy: After a ribbon of sections has been created, the ones that you want to mount on a slide should be laid out on a warm water bath (45-55 degrees Celsius) and picked up onto a slide.
 The slides should be warmed flat on a warming tray until all moisture is gone between the slide and the section.